SPACs in Singapore: striking the right balance between risk and opportunities

 In the framework released by the Singapore Exchange (SGX), a SPAC listing must have the following key features:

-• Moratorium on Sponsors’ shares from IPO to de-SPAC, a 6-month moratorium after de-SPAC and for applicable resulting issuers, a further 6-month moratorium thereafter on 50% of shareholdings.
+- Moratorium on sponsors’ shares from IPO through de-SPAC, followed by a six-month lock-up after de-SPAC and for applicable resulting issuers, an additional six-month moratorium on 50% of shareholdings thereafter

-• Sponsors must subscribe to at least 2.5% to 3.5% of the IPO shares/units/warrants depending on the market capitalisation of the SPAC
+- Sponsors are required to subscribe to 2.5% to 3.5% of the IPO shares/units/warrants, depending on the SPAC’s market capitalisation

-• De-SPAC can proceed if more than 50% of independent directors approve the transaction and more than 50% of shareholders vote in support of the transaction
+- De-SPAC may proceed if it is approved by more than 50% of independent directors and supported by more than 50% of shareholders

-• Warrants issued to shareholders will be detachable and maximum percentage dilution to shareholders arising from the conversion of warrants issued at IPO is capped at 50%
+- Warrants issued to shareholders will be detachable, with dilution arising from the conversion of IPO warrants capped at a maximum of 50%

-• Sponsor’s promote limit of up to 20% of issued shares at IPO
+- Sponsor promote is limited to up to 20% of issued shares at IPO

-SPACs accounted for more than 50% of new publicly listed US companies last year.
-With this new announcement, SPACs are expected to help revive Singapore’s declining IPO business.
-This trend is projected to rise in the coming years, fuelled by the growth of innovative nascent companies in Southeast Asia, particularly in sectors like tech and fintech.
+SPACs accounted for more than 50% of new publicly listed US companies last year. and are expected to play a role in revitalising Singapore’s IPO market.
+This trend has been supported by the growing number of innovative nascent companies in Southeast Asia, particularly in sectors like tech and fintech.

 While the explosive growth of SPACs presents itself as a viable alternative to the traditional Initial Public Offerings (IPOs), we need to carefully consider both the opportunities and risks that they pose to investors and companies alike.